 (i) AMC shall maintain the following Registers in respect of their money-changing transactions:

 - Foreign currency notes/coins in Form FLM 1.

 (b) Register of:

-The Reserve Bank reserves the right to revoke the license granted to any FFMC at any time if the Reserve Bank is satisfied that
+Reserve Bank of India reserves the right to revoke the License granted to any FFMC at any time if Reserve Bank of India is satisfied that